 10 Questions To Ask Before Hiring a Marketing Agency

 Want to find new customers?
 Build a stronger brand?
 Engage with existing customers?
-Effective marketing campaigns require careful planning and your business or organization just might not have the resources to do it in-house.
+Effective marketing campaigns require careful planning; your business or organization might not have the resources to do it in-house.
 Hiring a marketing agency can help achieve results for your business.

 What do you need to know before hiring a marketing agency?
-This marketing agency wants to help out; here are ten questions to ask your potential project partner.
+This marketing agency wants to help; here are ten questions to ask your potential project partner.

 1. What does your ideal client look like?

 Right off the bat, ask what the marketing agency’s ideal client looks like.
-The purpose of this type of question is to establish what the agency believes makes a great client and what makes a bad client so bad to work with.
-If there is a good cultural and organizational fit then the collaborative working relationship will be efficient.
+This type of question establishes what the agency believes makes a great client and what makes a lousy client so bad to work with.
+If there is a good cultural and organizational fit, then the collaborative working relationship will be efficient.
 And maybe even enjoyable!

 2. What are your offerings and capabilities?

-Versatility – or lack thereof – can be a critical deciding factors.
+Versatility – or lack thereof – can be a critical deciding factor.
 Marketing doesn’t exist inside a vacuum!
-Make sure the agency is up-to-date on all things digital, and can achieve a well-rounded marketing efforts.
+Ensure the agency is up-to-date on digital tools and best practices and can achieve a well-rounded marketing effort.
 Capabilities you could vet include web development, website hosting, inbound marketing, branding, video, copywriting, SEO, and social media strategy.

 3. What experience do you have with my industry?

-Sure, it’s nice if the agency has previous experience in your industry but it doesn’t have to be a deal-breaker.
-A good follow up question is, “how you plan to become an expert on my biz/industry?”
+Sure, it’s nice if the agency has previous experience in your industry, but it doesn’t have to be a deal-breaker.
+A good follow-up question is, “How do you plan to become an expert on my biz/industry?”